 Strata Geosystems provides comprehensive waste management solutions for landfill construction and capping, utilizing advanced geosynthetics that deliver stability, durability, and environmental safety.
 This is why we are trusted partners in sustainable landfill management:

-The main challenge was stabilizing a sufficiently thick soil mass over the geomembrane to prevent erosion and damage.
+The main challenge was stabilizing a sufficiently thick soil cover over the sloped geomembrane to create a stable final surface and prevent erosion.
 The project had strict deadlines, requiring the design, supply, and execution to be completed within six weeks.

 Strata Geosystems engineered a solution using StrataGrid geogrid and StrataWeb geocell.
 These geosynthetic products are widely used for erosion control, load support, and slope stabilization.
 StrataWeb effectively confined the infill material on the slope, preventing erosion and enabling the growth of natural vegetation, which further protected the soil.
 This solution ensured the stability and integrity of the landfill slopes while meeting the project’s tight deadlines.

 This case study demonstrates Strata Geosystems’ contribution to effective landfill management within a given timeline.
-Apart from this Strata has also worked for some well reputed landfill projects like landfill capping at Villena, Spain, India’s first vertical landfill at Vapi, Gujarat.
+Apart from this Strata has also worked for some well-reputed landfill projects like landfill capping at Villena, Spain, India’s first vertical landfill at Vapi, Gujarat.
 We find it very crucial for protecting the environment and ensuring public safety.
-Our range of different geosynthetics products and customizations as per the site requirement is what brings the civil engineers and landfill operators to us.
+Our range of different geosynthetics products and customizations… are what bring the civil engineers and landfill operators to us.
 We provide robust solutions that meet stringent environmental and operational standards for the challenges related to leachate control, gas management, and slope stability.

 Reach out to us at Strata Geosystems.
 We’re here to help you find the right solutions for your needs.
 Visit our website or give us a call at +91 84549 99560 or click here to start a conversation with our experts.
 Let’s work together to create a more sustainable future for your landfill projects.